gaehlerm/SoftwareEngineering/README.md

 ## Agile was born

-When planning a project, there are three simple truths [Zühlke, www.zuehlke.com]:
+When planning a project, there are three simple truths [](Zühlke, www.zuehlke.com):
 1. It is rarely possible to gather all the requirements at the beginning of a project
 2. Users will change their minds
 3. There will always be more to do than time and money will allow

 These three truths are the reason why waterfall was never going to work.
 Instead a somewhat more adaptive approach was needed.
 A more ... agile one.

 In 2001, a group of software engineers met for two days in the Rocky Mountains in order to improve the planning of software projects.
-The result was the Agile Manifesto [Agile manifesto], [Clean Agile], a brief guide line how software development should be done.
+The result was the Agile Manifesto [](Agile manifesto), [](Clean Agile), a brief guide line how software development should be done.
 Some of the points were:
 -	Individuals and interactions over processes and tools.
 -	Working software over comprehensive documentation.
 -	Customer collaboration over contract negotiation.
 -	Responding to change over following a plan.

-// write something about these values?

 While the Agile Manifesto was about how a project should be run, there is also a Bill of Rights for the developers.
 The Bill of Rights states what kind of rights each individual in an agile process has.
-// add the bill of rights for the customers??
 - You have the right to know what is needed with clear declarations of priority.
 - You have the right to produce high-quality work at all times.
 - You have the right to ask for and receive help from peers, managers, and customers.
 - You have the right to make and update your own estimates.
 - You have the right to accept your responsibilities instead of having them assigned to you.

-Write something about the bill of rights?

 ## Work planning

-// explain story based velocity rather than story point based planning? [https://youtu.be/go_pLBt8PP8]
+// explain story based velocity rather than story point based planning?

 The product owner has a set of requirements that the code should fulfill.
 This pile of work is broken down into small tickets.
 Where I’d like to emphasize the word small.
 Each ticket should be doable by one person during one sprint.
 Preferably it’s smaller than that.

 Every ticket is estimated for how much work it will take.
 The ticket size is quantified by the number of story points it gets.
 This is an artificial number to give the tickets a measurable size.
 Yet at the same time, the story points are vague enough to indicate that this value is only a vague estimation.
 In most projects, a story point is between one half and one day of work.

 The ticket size is estimated at the so called sprint planning, a meeting where the next sprint is planned.
 For each ticket, the number of story points is estimated by the team.
 Usually every developer makes a hidden estimation and the average is the number of story points being assigned to the ticket.
 If there is a large discrepancy in the estimations, the team needs to discuss why this is the case.
 Probably some difficulty was missed, but it could also be that most developers underestimated the task.
 Unfortunately this estimation of tickets does not always work too well.
 It takes really good planning such that all developers know what has to be done in the ticket.
 Otherwise the estimations are way off.
 This is especially the case when the ticket is not well defined.
 In this case, the ticket probably has to be split up into smaller tickets.

+For these reasons there is the attempt to work without any estimations of ticket size.
+Just cut the tickets as small as possible and count the number of tickets instead[](https://youtu.be/go_pLBt8PP8).
+Story based velocity has the advantage that you don't have to do the notoriously imprecise estimation of the ticket size.
+And breaking down the tickets into as small junks as possible is anyway recommended.

 Tickets all have some business value.
 They have a direct effect on the user.
 This means, that every ticket is a vertical slice through the software stack.
 From the database through the back end code and to the GUI.
 Everything has to be worked on in a single ticket.
 So, either you know already how to work on each layer of the software stack, or you team up with someone else and do pair programming in order to fill the knowledge gap.